matthieuheitz/2020-JMIV-ground-metric-learning-graphs/README.md

 On debian-based systems, you can install the `libcholmod` package.
 Otherwise, you can use the LU solver which is twice slower but don't require additional packages (it's in `scipy`).
 In that case, specify '--SD_algo LU' when using the scripts.

+- ##### C file

+In order to have faster convolutions for color transfer, we use a native C implementation.
+Compile the `ckernels.c` by simply running `make` in the main directory, which will compile to a `libckernels.so`.

 #### Starter files: